FrankBeatrice/modern-owl/faq.md

 introduction: All right, friends.
 Let’s do this.
 This section will cover basic, frequently asked questions for e-commerce merchants.
 questions:
-- question: SECTION 4 - MODIFICATIONS & CANCELLATIONS TO PROGRAMS
-  answer: Because everything is specially made to order, we require a minimum of 48-hours
-    notice for any changes to an order, including but not limited to paused delivery, delivery address changes, allergy changes, and delivery window changes.
-Purchases are non-refundable, but eligible for store credit.
 - question: SECTION 1 - DISCLAIMER AND LIABILITY WAIVER
   answer: "By using VTN Meals products or services, you acknowledge that you are doing
     so at your own risk, and have consulted with your doctor or other health professional